 Redcliffe Plantation State Historic Site

-Once the home of James Henry Hammond, Redcliffe is one of many South Carolina historic plantations that is open to the public.
+Once the home of James Henry Hammond, Redcliffe is one of many South Carolina historic southern plantations open to the public.
 Hammond was a cotton baron, congressman, governor, and senator.
 Today, Redcliffe serves as a site to educate visitors about life on the plantation, its history, and all who lived and worked there.
 The South Carolina African American Heritage Commission has listed Redcliffe Plantation as one of its “Top Ten Sites to Visit in South Carolina.”

 Silver Bluff Audubon Society & Sanctuary